 We invited their friends to spend the night at our house more frequently.
 When I knew the parents well, then we would try it, both sides prepared for midnight drives home.
 Otherwise, we skipped overnights for a long time.

 Overall, in these cases, I found it’s much easier to let the child set the pace for overnights.

 In addition to the wood chips, each evening, we followed a consistent evening routine whenever possible.

 We’d spend the last 1-2 hours before bedtime hanging out in my bed, talking, and reading together.
 We’d set aside time doing bible memorization as a family.

 I’d spend a little time alone with each child just cuddling and talking or talking to both kids using questions like the ones below.
-Print these questions out in a printable from the resource library for free.
+These questions are available as a printable inside The Single Mom Toolbox.